Microtransaction: Statistics

 According to the Parent Zone study, in the United Kingdom, 97% of males and 90% of females aged 10–16 years old play video games.
 About 93% of people 10–16 years old in the United Kingdom have played video games, with many playing games that utilize an Internet connection.
-Many online games targeting younger audiences may have the presence of microtransactions.
+Many online games targeting younger audiences may include microtransactions.
 The primary items bought by children in these games are largely cosmetic items, specifically "skins", which modify the appearance of the in-game player.

 In the case of Fortnite, many of the outfits and other cosmetics are locked behind a "battle pass" that the player must pay for.
 A "battle pass" is a tiered system where the player buys the pass and must unlock the tiers on their own.
 By completing challenges and other missions, they earn in-game items like outfits, emotes (special animations used to taunt opponents, celebrate victories, dance, and show-off), and other cosmetics.
 It is about $9.50 (or 950 of Fortnite's in-game virtual currency, V-Bucks), but the player can also pay about $28 (or 2,800 V-Bucks) instead to unlock the battle pass and they automatically complete the first 25 tiers (out of 100 tiers) of it.

 A majority of the children surveyed feel that these kinds of microtransaction systems in their online games are complete rip-offs.
 76% of them also believe that these online games purposely try to squeeze as much money as possible from them when they play the game.
 About half of the children expressed that they need to spend money on the game in order for it to be fun to them; this is due to many of these games' features, which are modes that the children want to play and experience, being locked behind microtransaction paywalls.
 As such, there is a large gap between the gaming experiences that non-paying players have and the experiences that paying players have.